SSWConsulting/SSW.People.Profiles/Anky-Che/Anky-Che.md

 quote:  "The best preparation for tomorrow is doing your best today."
 ---

 Anky is an accountant with 5 years' experience.
 She got TEM-8 in 2013 and accomplished Certifate of Intermediate Accountant in 2018.
+She loves challenge and always tries her best.

 Anky has worked in both financial and internet industry.
 She enjoys the working atmosphere in internet industry.